 An irrelevant cost is a cost that will not change as the result of a management decision.
 However, the same cost may be relevant to a different management decision.
-Consequently, it is important to define those costs that should be excluded from consideration when reaching a decision.
+Consequently, it is important to formally define and document those costs that should be excluded from consideration when reaching a decision.

 Sunk costs, such as the purchased cost of a fixed asset that was incurred in a prior period, are also usually considered irrelevant when making decisions on a go-forward basis.